 He teaches courses such as the introductory leadership studies course Leadership and the Humanities and Justice and Civil Society, as well as advanced courses on political, cultural and religious leaders in late antiquity and early modern Europe.

-He is the author of, mostly recently, “Incorrectly Political: Augustine and Thomas More,” and he has written articles in journals such as Leadership and Journal of Late Antiquity and “The Cambridge University Press Companion to ‘The City of God.’”
+He is the author of numerous books and articles in journals such as Leadership and Journal of Late Antiquity.

 Founder of the Scholars Latino Initiative, which has five chapters in North Carolina and Virginia, Dr. Kaufman also teaches and consults on immigration and education.